 Live binaries to your PATH—except on Windows, where the installer

-Use the syntax for your shell, your installation directory, and your binary platform name instead of x86_64-linux.
+Use the initialization file and syntax for your shell, your installation directory, and your binary platform name instead of x86_64-linux.
 After editing the init file, log out and log back in.

 If you have multiple TeX installations on a given machine, you need to change the search path to switch between them—except on MacOSX.